AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to Takeaway Spec class in the takeaway challenge in Ruby](https://github.com/AdrienFabre/takeaway-challenge-ruby/blob/master/spec/takeaway_spec.rb)

 The most interesting here is how the different objects are created from the 'Unit Test' of the Takeaway class.
-On the first line we can see all the argument passed to the class, then we can see the double of each of those argument being created with their specific methods and attributes.
+On the first line we can see all the arguments passed to the class, then we can see the 'double' of each of those argument being created with their specific methods and attributes.
 To me, the fluency is to be able to move forward step by step using the TDD methodology, to read and write code.
 Here, 'double' does not take into account the real class while the 'instance_double' does, it allows to check that the real class has the method we doubled.
-Here, if the tests passe, it means that the real Object 'Order' has a method called 'total' and that the real Object 'SMS' has a method 'deliver'.
+Here, if the tests pass, it means that the real Object 'Order' has a method called 'total' and that the real Object 'SMS' has a method 'deliver'.
+Understanding it is an example of how I keep building my fluency.

 ---